MetPX/sarracenia/doc/sr_subscribe.1.rst

   - **-u <url>**
   - **--url <url>**

-Settings in an individual .conf file are read in after the default.conf file, and so can override defaults.
-Options specified on the command line override configuration files.

 Settings are interpreted in order.
 Each file is read from top to bottom.
 For example: